Monday, May 31, 2010

 Off to Canterbury!
 Another hour on the road in our bus and we arrive in quaint little Canterbury.

+We grab lunch and head into the Cathedral (where picture are allowed.)
 Russell tells us all about Thomas Beckett and how he was brutally murdered

 and where his memorial is. (or was...the candle represents where it used to stand.)